-Garth Fagan Dance Presents Tribute to Geoffrey Holder With DANCE FOR/WITH GEOFFREY, 10/16-18
+Garth Fagan Dance Tributes to Geoffrey Holder With DANCE FOR/WITH GEOFFREY This Weekend

-LOS ANGELES, CA (September 15, 2015) Ebony Repertory Theatre (ERT - Founder/Producer Wren T. Brown) announced today that Garth Fagan Dance will bring to Los Angeles Fagan's tribute to the late Geoffrey Holder, "Dance for/With Geoffrey."
-Performances at the 400-seat Nate Holden Performing Arts Center (4718 W. Washington Blvd.) in Los Angeles will run October 16-18, 2015. www.ebonyrep.org
+Ebony Repertory Theatre (ERT - Founder/Producer Wren T. Brown) announced today that Garth Fagan Dance will bring to Los Angeles Fagan's tribute to the late Geoffrey Holder, "Dance for/With Geoffrey."
+Performances at the 400-seat Nate Holden Performing Arts Center (4718 W. Washington Blvd.) in Los Angeles will run this weekend, October 16-18, 2015. www.ebonyrep.org

 Trinidad-born Geoffrey Holder, who passed last year, was a dancer, choreographer, director, designer, actor and painter.
 Holder is perhaps best known for "The Wiz," a retelling of Frank Baum's "The Wonderful Wizard of Oz" in the context of African-American culture; he won Tony Awards for direction and costume design for the show.
 The Jamaican-born Fagan credits Holder with paving the way for his own work on "The Lion King" (for which Fagan won Tony and Olivier awards).